reZerOR/Event-management/questions_and_answers.md

 #### Answer: A

 <i>There is no connection between food and info.
-Thats why the answer is A</i>
+Thats why the answer is A.
+food variable is array type and info variable is object.</i>

 </p>
 </details>